 During your stay in Spain, you'll need to be able to fully support yourself financially.
 Spanish officials may ask you to present proof that you can do so.
-To prove you have sufficient financial means, you may present documents such as bank statements, pay slips, credit card statements, or a letter from your sponsor.
+To prove you have sufficient financial means, you may present the following documents:

 When arriving in Spain, you might find that border authorities don't even ask for any one of these documents.
 However, these are still required when traveling to Spain or the Schengen Area.
 Therefore, it's best that you have these documents on hand even if border authorities don't ask you to present them.

 There are also a few additional health requirements you need to meet before traveling to Spain from the US.
 These form part of the Spain travel restrictions from the US.
 As.
 Next, I'll discuss the travel requirements for when you travel to Spain from the USA:

 When you travel to Spain from the USA, one of the requirements is that you are vaccinated against COVID-19, have a recovery certificate, or present negative test results.